 All complaints made under the Code must be made in writing and forwarded to the Chief Executive.
-On receipt of a complaint, the Chief Executive must forward the complaint to the Mayor/Chair or, where the Mayor/Chair is a party to the complaint, an independent investigator, drawn from a pool of names or agency agreed in advance.
+On receipt of a complaint the Chief Executive must forward that complaint to the Mayor/Chair or where the Mayor/Chair is a party to the complaint, an independent investigator, drawn from a pool of names or agency agreed in advance.3

-Please note, only members and the Chief Executive may make a complaint under the Code.
+Only Community Board members and the Chief Executive may make a complaint under this Code.

-Complaint referred to Mayor/Chair
+Complaint referred to Mayor

-On receipt of a complaint made under the provisions of the Council's Code of Conduct the Mayor/Chair will, as the situation allows:
+On receipt of a complaint made under the provisions of the Community Board's Code of Conduct the Mayor/Chair will, as the situation allows:

-- Interview the complainant to assess the full extent of the complaint. - Interview the member(s) subject to the complaint. - Assess the complaint to determine materiality. - Where a complaint is assessed by the Mayor/Chair to be trivial, frivolous or minor, either dismiss the complaint, require an apology or other course of action, or assist the relevant parties to find a mutually agreeable solution. - Where a complaint is found to be material, or no mutually agreed solution can be reached, the Mayor/Chair will refer the complaint back to the Chief Executive.
-The Chief Executive will forward it, along with any recommendations made by the Mayor/Chair, to the Council or an adjudicative body (Code of Conduct Committee) established by the Council to assess and rule on complaints made under the Code.4
+- Interview the complainant to assess the full extent of the complaint; - Interview the member(s) subject to the complaint; - Assess the complaint to determine materiality; - Where a complaint is assessed by the Mayor/Chair to be trivial, frivolous or minor, either dismiss the complaint, require an apology or other course of action, or assist the relevant parties to find a mutually agreeable solution; - Where a complaint is found to be material, or no mutually agreed solution can be reached, the Mayor/Chair will refer the complaint back to the Chief Executive.
+The Chief Executive will forward it, along with any recommendations made by the Mayor/Chair, to an adjudicative body (Code of Conduct Committee) established to assess and rule on complaints made under the Code.4